DailyTools

 • API binary fields: Some APIs return binary data (public keys, fingerprints, cryptographic signatures) as Base64 strings for safe transmission in JSON

-The fact that Base64 output looks like random characters gives it a misleading appearance of secrecy.
-This is an illusion.
-Every Base64 library in every programming language can reverse it instantly.
-If you Base64-encode a password, an API key, or a secret value and transmit it, it is effectively transmitted in plaintext.
+Base64 output looks like random characters, giving it a misleading appearance of secrecy.
+It's an illusion.
+Every Base64 library in every language can reverse it instantly.
+If you Base64-encode a password, an API key, or a secret value and transmit it, you've transmitted it in plaintext.

-Sensitive values must be protected with proper cryptographic algorithms — AES or ChaCha20 for symmetric encryption, RSA or ECDSA for asymmetric operations.
-Base64 is appropriate only for making binary data safe to transmit in text-based protocols — it says nothing about the confidentiality of that data.
+Sensitive values need proper cryptographic protection — AES-256-GCM or ChaCha20-Poly1305 for symmetric encryption, RSA or ECDSA for asymmetric operations.
+Base64 is appropriate only for making binary data safe to transmit in text-based protocols.
+It says nothing about confidentiality.

 Base64 in JavaScript